Definition

 VMware vCloud Suite is an integrated tool for building and managing a vSphere private cloud designed on SDDC architecture.

 The SDDC market is broken into segments relating to products for software-defined compute, software-defined networking and software-defined storage.
-IT analyst firm Gartner estimates the SDDC market will top $83.2 billion by 2021, a 27% compound annual growth rate from 2016.
+Market research firm Fortune Business Insights estimates the SDDC market will grow to $71.09 billion dollars in 2024 (up from $58.04 billion in 2023) and by 2032 hit $307.79 billion, a compound annual growth rate of 20.1%.

 Future of SDDC

-Just as isolated networks evolved into the internet, SDDCs are expected to have a similar impact on computing in the data center.
-The ability to abstract the application layer from underlying physical hardware allows an application to be served from multiple data centers.
+Just as isolated networks evolved into the internet, SDDCs have had similar effects on computing in the data center.
+The ability to abstract the application layer from underlying physical hardware allows for agile development practices and quick response to changing business needs.

 SDDC provides a common virtual infrastructure for migrating computing resources on demand between private, public and hybrid clouds.

-As SDDC matures, the abstraction of data center technologies by software requires enterprises to revamp IT security.
+As SDDCs mature, the abstraction of data center technologies by software requires enterprises to revamp IT security.
 Heightened collaboration between security and virtualization teams can help identify and defuse potential threats.
 Integrating security in software enables an organization to quickly adapt and orchestrate policies to counter emerging threats.
 An example is setting security policies based on the application, its content or users.

 Dig Deeper on Converged infrastructure management